talyssonoc/structure/docs/strict-mode/README.md

-# Build Strict
+# Strict mode

-To instantiate a structure and automatically throw an error if that is invalid, you can use the buildStrict function.
+To instantiate a structure that automatically throws an error if that is invalid, you can use the buildStrict function.

 ```js
 const { attributes } = require('structure');